jfrument/SkinHouse/README.md

 Oven hood
 Stove

-I also amde the skin, obama, and skybox materials myself
+I also made the skin, obama, and skybox materials myself

+Here is a link to the video, via twitter: https://twitter.com/joe_frumenti/status/1580078373933502465